 Strategic Management Framework

-The strategic management framework is a fairly detailed overview of the strategy process adopted by many organizations.
+The strategic management framework provides a detailed overview of the strategy process adopted by many organizations.

 This framework separates the strategy process into three high level activities: defining vision and mission, formulating strategy and implementing strategy.